walles/cleverdrawer/README.md

 * Improve readability by updating color scheme & icon
 * Get a real-world launch history and test the prediction algorithm using that
+* Put a search box permanently at the bottom and remove the search button.